Beef (TV series): Season 1

-Ben Travers of IndieWire gave the series a grade of B and stated that it does a fine job balancing the protagonists' practical intelligence and impractical passions.
+Ben Travers of IndieWire gave the series a grade of B and wrote that it does a fine job balancing the protagonists' practical intelligence and impractical passions.
 He added that the series is designed to evoke empathy for each combatant while exploring their shared humanity and collective hardships, and it delves into their demons while drawing parallels between the two leads.
-He noted that despite some of the plot twists feeling forced, Wong and Yeun "shine throughout".
-Ellen E. Jones of The Guardian gave the show 4 out of 5 stars and described it as a "dark, existential thriller" and a "delicacy worth savouring".
-She noted that the show's "extremely funny" dialogue and chaos highlighted the quality of its leads.
+He wrote that some of the plot twists feel forced, but Wong and Yeun "shine throughout".
+Ellen E. Jones of The Guardian gave the show 4 out of 5 stars and called it a "dark, existential thriller" and a "delicacy worth savouring".
+She wrote that the show's "extremely funny" dialogue and chaos highlights the quality of its leads.

-In his review for The New York Times, television critic James Poniewozik described Beef as a "thrilling dark comedy" that "delves into the intricacies of anger via a road-rage feud between two drivers who share more in common than meets the eye".
-He praised the show's attention to the motivations that led to the conflict and the personal and cultural specificity of its study of anger.
-Poniewozik also noted that the show's Asian cast was both a casual fact of the setting and integral to its themes.
-In a review for the Chicago Sun-Times, Richard Roeper described Beef as "bold, darkly funny, emotionally bruising, provocative and wicked-smart social satire".
-He commended the ensemble cast for their exceptional performances, particularly Ali Wong and Steven Yeun.
-Comparing the show to "Falling Down and Changing Lanes with a touch of The White Lotus", Roeper claimed that it was the best series he had seen all year.
+In his review for The New York Times, James Poniewozik called Beef a "thrilling dark comedy" that "delves into the intricacies of anger via a road-rage feud between two drivers who share more in common than meets the eye".
+He praised the show's attention to the motivations that lead to the conflict and the personal and cultural specificity of its study of anger.
+Poniewozik also wrote that the show's Asian cast is both contingent on setting and integral to its themes.
+In the Chicago Sun-Times, Richard Roeper called Beef "bold, darkly funny, emotionally bruising, provocative and wicked-smart social satire".
+He commended the performances, particularly Wong's and Yeun's.
+Comparing the show to "Falling Down and Changing Lanes with a touch of The White Lotus", Roeper wrote that it was the best series he had seen all year.

+Season 2

+The second season of Beef received generally positive reviews.
+On Metacritic, the second season received a score of 77 out of 100, based on 33 critics, indicating "generally favorable" reviews.

+Viewership

+The second season debuted at the number 10 spot on the Netflix Top 10 the week it was released, pulling in 2.4 million views, a drop of about 58% from the opening of season one.